KGB: Afghanistan

 The following day General Boris Ivanov, who was behind the mission in Kabul along with General Lev Gorelov and Deputy Defense Minister Ivan Pavlovsky, visited Amin to congratulate him on his election to power.
 On the same day the KGB decided to imprison Sayed Gulabzoy as well as Mohammad Aslam Watanjar and Assadullah Sarwari but while in captivity and under an investigation all three denied the allegation that the current Minister of Defence was an American secret agent.
 The denial of claims was passed on to Yuri Andropov and Leonid Brezhnev, who as the main chiefs of the KGB proposed operation Raduga to save the life of Gulabzoy and Watanjar and send them to Tashkent from Bagram Airfield by giving them fake passports.
 With that and a sealed container in which an almost breathless Sarwari was laying, they came to Tashkent on 19 September.

 During the continued investigation in Tashkent, the three were put under surveillance in one of the rooms for as long as four weeks where they were investigated for the reliability of their claims by the KGB.
 Soon after, they were satisfied with the results and sent them to Bulgaria for a secret retreat.
 On 9 October, the Soviet secret service had a meeting in which Bogdanov, Gorelov, Pavlonsky and Puzanov were the main chiefs who were discussing what to do with Amin who was very harsh at the meeting.
-After the two-hour meeting they began to worry that Amin will establish an Islamic republic in Afghanistan and decided to seek a way to put Karmal back in.
+After the two-hour meeting they began to worry that Amin would establish an Islamic republic in Afghanistan and decided to seek a way to put Karmal back in.
 They brought him and three other ministers secretly to Moscow during which time they discussed how to put him back in power.
 The decision was to fly him back to Bagram by 13 December.
 Four days later, Amin's nephew, Asadullah, was taken to Moscow by the KGB for acute food poisoning treatment.